 Depending on the outcome of the case, we will implement the decision or move the domain back into our reseller's management:

-- If the outcome is in favour of the complainant, Openprovider is required to implement the decision on the domain name and we will do so within 5 calendar days.
+- If the outcome is in favor of the complainant, Openprovider is required to implement the decision on the domain name and we will do so within 5 calendar days.
 This can be an update to the domain data (including change of registrant), provisioning of the authorization code, unlocking of the domain name or deletion of the domain.

 Renew and restore